 Within ELINI, the function of Internal Auditor has been outsourced.
 However, there is sufficient experience within the Board to challenge the findings of the Internal Auditor.
-The Internal Auditor is nominated by the Board for a period of 1 year, with possibility to extend to 3 years as a whole. of 3 years.
-To insure his/her independence, the Internal Auditor reports functionally and administratively to the Executive Committee and to the Audit Committee as representative of the Board.
+The Internal Auditor has been nominated by the Board for a preliminary period of 1 year, that has been extended for 2 years more by a decision of the Board dated 24th March 2021, until end of April 2023.
+So 3 years as a whole..
+To insure his/her independence, the Internal Auditor reports functionally and administratively to the Executive Committee and to the Audit Committee.